gurhub/surmagic/README.md

 ### Why

-If you're building for iphonesimulator, you'll get a framework with an x86 slice but no ARM slice.
-If you build for iphoneos, you'll get a framework with arm slice(s), but no simulator support 🤔.
+* If you're building for iphonesimulator, you'll get a framework with an x86 slice but no ARM slice.
+* If you build for iphoneos, you'll get a framework with arm slice(s), but no simulator support 🤔.

+Good News!
 This script compiles for *both* platforms and *all* potential slices, merges the binaries produced from each, and produces a completed framework using the structure from either of the first two, single platform builds.

+**In other words** This script creates a Fat Framework that includes both.

 ### Info